Diocese of Richmond: Knights of Columbus

-The Knights of Columbus has several councils in the Richmond Diocese.
-The Knights serve parish and communities throughout both dioceses in the Commonwealth.
-One of the best known services is the KOVAR drive which raises money for assisting Virginians with intellectual disabilities.
+The Knights of Columbus has several councils in the Diocese of Richmond.
+One of its best known services is the KOVAR drive, which raises money for Virginians with intellectual disabilities.

+Education

+As of 2022, the Diocese of Richmond had nine high schools with an enrollment exceeding 1800 students and 24 elementary schools with an enrollment exceeding 6500.

+Higher Education

+Bon Secours Memorial College of Nursing – Henrico.